 An introductory course will study the functions of marketing in for profit service and product organization.
 The course will show how businesses and organizations use marketing techniques to create and promote image, develop product offerings, create banding, customer service and relations, consumer tracking, market research, vertical and horizontal integration, sales techniques, and sales management, and pricing strategies for positioning within the marketplace.
-Prerequisite: None individual and group performance as it relates to organizational productivity and processes.
+Prerequisite: None course will focus on work-related behavior with an emphasis on individual and group performance as it relates to organizational productivity and processes.
 A central theme will be the development of "people" skills to help all employees- staff, front-line supervision, and management- improve their effectiveness.
 Prerequisite: None